-MHCnuggets uses a long short-term memory (LSTM) neural network architecture (31) (Figure 1A).
+MHCnuggets uses a long short-term memory (LSTM) neural network architecture (25) (Figure 1A).
 LSTM architectures excel at handling variable length sequence inputs and can learn long-term dependencies between non-contiguous elements, enabling an input encoding that does not require peptide shortening or splitting (Figure 1B).
-The networks were trained with a transfer-learning protocol (32), which allows networks performing predictions for less well-characterized alleles to leverage information from extensively studied alleles (Figure 1C).
-Transfer learning was also used to train networks using both binding affinity and HLAp datasets.
+LSTMs are capable of handling peptides of any length.
+In practice, a maximum peptide length should be selected for network training.
+We set maximum peptide input length of 15 for Class I and 30 for Class II, for computational efficiency purposes.
+These values cover the vast majority lengths observed in naturally presented MHC bound peptides (12).
+The networks were trained with transfer learning (26), which allows networks for less well-characterized alleles to leverage information from extensively studied alleles (Figure 1C).
+Transfer learning was also used to train networks combining binding affinity and HLAp datasets.
 In addition, MHCnuggets' architectures can be trained using either continuous binding affinity measurements from in vitro experiments (half maximal affinity or IC50) and/or immunopeptidomic (HLAp) binary labels.
 The former utilizes a mean-squared error (MSE) loss while the latter utilizes binary cross-entropy (BCE) loss for training.

-For each MHC allele, we trained a neural network model consisting of an LSTM layer of 64 hidden units, a fully connected layer of 64 hidden units and a final output layer of a single sigmoid unit.
-For the 16 alleles where allele-specific HLAp training data was available (33), we trained networks on both binding affinity and HLAp data (MHCnuggets).
+For each MHC allele, we trained a neural network model consisting of an LSTM layer of 64 hidden units, a fully connected layer of 64 hidden units and a final output layer of a single sigmoid unit (Figure 1A).
+Specifics of peptide encoding, training loss functions, optimization and regularization methods are in Supplementary Methods.
+For the 16 alleles where allele-specific HLAp training data was available (27), we trained networks on both binding affinity and HLAp data (MHCnuggets).
 Next, we trained networks only with binding affinity measurements (MHCnuggets noMS) for all MHC Class I alleles.
 Due to the lack of allelic-specific HLAp training data for Class II, all MHC Class II networks were trained only on binding affinity measurements.
 In total, we trained 148 Class I and 136 Class II allele-specific networks.
-Common alleles with many characterized binding peptides comprise a small fraction of all known MHC alleles (34).
-To handle binding predictions for rare alleles, MHCnuggets selects a network by searching for the closest allele, based on previously published supertype clustering approaches (35,36).
-Briefly, HLA-A and HLA-B alleles were clustered by MHC binding pocket amino acid residue composition, and HLA-C and all MHC II alleles were hierarchically clustered based upon experimental mass spectrometry and binding assay results.
+Common alleles comprise a small fraction of all known MHC alleles (28).
+To handle binding predictions for rare alleles, MHCnuggets selects a network by searching for the closest allele, based on previously published supertype clustering approaches.
+We prioritized approaches based on binding pocket biochemical similarity when available.
+Briefly, HLA-A and HLA-B alleles were clustered by MHC binding pocket amino acid residue composition (29), and HLA-C and all MHC II alleles were hierarchically clustered based upon experimental mass spectrometry and binding assay results (30,31).
 For alleles with no supertype classification, the closest allele was from the same HLA gene, and allele group if available, with preference for alleles with the largest number of characterized binding peptides.
-All networks were implemented with the Keras Python package (TensorFlow back-end) (37,38).
-The open source software is available at https://github.com/KarchinLab/mhcnuggets-2.3, installable via pip, and has been integrated into the PepVacSeq (39) and Neoepiscope (40) pipelines.
+All networks were implemented with the Keras Python package (TensorFlow back-end) (32,33).
+Open source software is available at https://github.com/KarchinLab/mhcnuggets, installable via pip or Docker, and has been integrated into the PepVacSeq (34), pvactools (35) and Neoepiscope (36) pipelines.